Stocks are nothing more than pieces of paper — whether physical or virtual. They represent real money, but on their face, they’re just contracts.

 At least, not if you’re smart.

-Let’s look at the best practices for buying and selling stock futures.
+Let’s look at the best practices for buying and selling world stock futures.

 How Do Stock Futures Work?